sreeks87/account/README.md

 The account api is a client library exposed to interact with the Fake Account API

-The library exposes three functions via.
+The library exposes three functions -

 Create an account

-    The Create function expects the Data in the models.Data fomrat to be passed Returns acreated Data (account) object
+    The Create function expects the Data in the models.Data format to be passed Returns a created Data (account) object

 Fetch details of the account